brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-27-TriNeuralgia.md

 * Paroxysm of pain typically lasts for around a few seconds
 * Pain is triggered by slight stimulus to the facial region

-TN is classified into two categories: Type I and Type II.
+TN is classified into two categories: Type I and Type II depending on whether the pain felt is sharp or continuous.

 *Causes and Pathophysiology*:
 Ultimately the disease is caused by the compression of the "sensory portion of the trigeminal nerve" close to the root entry zone to the extent that the nerve distorts or atrophies (dislocation, distortion, flattening etc.).